Police and crime commissioner: Planned abolition

 In November 2025, the UK government announced plans to abolish PCCs in England and Wales by 2028, citing low public awareness and limited effectiveness.
-The Home Office stated that the move would save £100 million over the current parliament, with £20 million a year redirected to front-line policing.
-The responsibilities of the currently extant PCCs would be transferred to elected mayors or local council leaders once their current terms end.
+The Home Office stated that the move would save £100 million over the standing parliament, with £20 million a year redirected to front-line policing.
+The responsibilities of the PCCs would be transferred to elected mayors or local council leaders once their terms end.
 Policing Minister Sarah Jones stated that the system had "failed to live up to expectations" and weakened local accountability.
-The move was criticised by one current commissioner that it risked creating an "accountability vacuum" in UK policing.
+The move was criticised by one commissioner as risking creation of an "accountability vacuum" in UK policing.

 The Police Federation of England and Wales welcomed the announcement, with chairwoman Tiff Lynch saying the "tens of millions of pounds" PCCs cost should instead be used to fund the police.
+According to The Times in December 2025, "Police chiefs viewed PCCs as a block to more extensive reforms because they had a vested interest in keeping the status quo in order to retain their jobs".

 List

-The following is a list of all the police and crime commissioners, As of May 2024.
+List of all police and crime commissioners As of May 2024: